The Ultimate Guide to Choosing the Right ATV Tires for Every Terrain

 Characteristics: Paddle-like rear treads and ribbed front tires.

 Recommended: Sand or paddle tires are a must for dune enthusiasts.
-Their unique design ensures your ATV doesn't dig into the sand but floats atop, allowing for smooth rides on sandy terrains.
+Their unique design helps your ATV float on top of the sand instead of digging in, allowing for smoother rides on sandy terrain.

 3. Rocky Terrain: Grip and Durability